telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Last` method sets the tooltip displayed when the user hovers over the `"last"` button of the pager.
 Clicking that button, navigates to the last page.
 By default, it is set to `"Go to the last page"`.

-The example below demonstrates how to set the last message.
+The following example demonstrates how to set the last message.

 ###### Example